jarun/nnn/README.md

 #### From a package manager

-There's a good chance `nnn` is already available in the default repos of your distro.
+`nnn` may be available in the default repos of your distro already.
 Find a list of known packagers below.

 - [Alpine Linux](https://pkgs.alpinelinux.org/packages?name=nnn) (`apk add nnn`)
 - [Arch Linux](https://www.archlinux.org/packages/community/x86_64/nnn/) (`pacman -S nnn`)